These days it may seem difficult to find someone you’d want to date; either they’re already

 The app also has tons of questions that help evaluate you and determine your chemistry with other people based on your answers.
-And by tons of questions I don’t mean a few hundred; there’s over 3 ,000 questions, and new ones are added all the time.
+And by tons of questions, I don’t mean a few hundred; there are over 3,000 questions, and new ones are added all the time.

 You can also search for people based on criteria such as height, weight, hair color, zodiac sign, and even education.

-When you get the results from searches or when you check out your matches, under each name there’s a couple numbers: one is the chemistry you two have, and other is the degree to which you two are “enemies”, both represented as percents.
+When you get the results from searches or when you check out your matches, under each name there are a couple numbers: one is the chemistry you two have, and other is the degree to which you two are “enemies”, both represented as percents.